openlibhums/memory-alpha/content/pages/support/guides/workflow-copyeditor.md

 # Copyeditor guide

 When a new copyediting assignment is created, you will receive an email containing a link.
-Click on this link to be taken to the **Copyediting Requests** page, where you can see all of your copyediting tasks.
-You can also access this page through the copyediting block on the journal dashboard by clicking on **View Requests**.
+Click on this link to be taken to the **Copyediting requests** page, where you can see all of your copyediting tasks.
+You can also access this page through the copyediting block on the journal dashboard by clicking on **View requests**.

 ![copyeditor dashboard block](../images/workflow/copyeditor-dashboard.png)